LousyValues/Monolith_Gantry_V2-VT/README.md

 - VZ-Hevort CNC toolhead is recommended for no build volume loss (XY joints already available for 6 and 9mm belts)
 - OR any toolhead that you make compatible with this gantry (top rail or flipped belt path front rail)
 ## BOM
-### DISCLAIMER: A lot of this stuff is untested, so the BOM and files will change with more testing and feedback.
+### BOM DISCLAIMER: A lot of this stuff is untested, so the BOM and files will change with more testing and feedback.
 ### Rails:
 - Y rails: MGN9H
 - X rail: MGN9H/MGN12H
 ### X axis:
-- FRONT X RAIL: any stock-compatible X beam will work with the suitable mounting hardware (remixed XY joints may be required).
+- **Front rail:** any stock-compatible X beam will work with the suitable mounting hardware (remixed XY joints may be required).
-- TOP X RAIL: any stock-compatible X beam that can be rotated 90 degrees and can accommodate new XY joint holes will work.
+- **Top rail:** any stock-compatible X beam that can be rotated 90 degrees and can accommodate new XY joint holes will work.
 ### Belts:
 If you don't switch belt sizes, the stock length will be enough.
 ### BOM note: